johnyCloud/style-guides/README.md

 ## Media_query_placement
   - Place media queries as close to their relevant rule sets whenever possible.
     Don't bundle them    all in a separate stylesheet or at the end of the document.

+  > Why?
 Doing so only makes it easier for    folks to miss them in the future.
     Here's a typical setup.

      ```js